Moscow Oblast: Flora

 Moscow Oblast lies within the zone of forests and steppes with forests covering over 40% of the region.
-Coniferous (mainly fir) trees dominate the northern (Verkhnevolzhsk lowlands) and western parts (Mozhaysky, Lotoshinsky, and Shakhovsky Districts).
+Coniferous (mainly pine) trees dominate the northern (Verkhnevolzhsk lowlands) and western parts (Mozhaysky, Lotoshinsky, and Shakhovsky Districts).
 Forests of Meshchora consist primarily of pine; in waterlogged lowlands, there are individual alder forests.
-Central and eastern regions have coniferous-deciduous forests with the main tree species of spruce, pine, birch, and aspen often mixed with bushes of hazel.
+Central and eastern regions have coniferous-deciduous forests with the main tree species of Norway spruce, Scots pine, birch, and aspen often mixed with bushes of hazel.
 To the south lies the subzone of broad-leaved forests of oak, lime, maple and elm.
 Moscow-Oka Upland is the transition zone which is dominated by spruce, for example, in the upper reaches of the Lopasnya River.
 Valleys of the Oka are covered in pine forests of the steppe type and the far south regions (Serebryano-Prudsky and partially Serpukhovsky Districts) are cultivated steppes with occasional lime and oak groves.

-The intensive cutting of Moscow region forests in the 18–19th centuries reduced them and changed their species: conifers were replaced by birch and aspen.
+The intensive cutting of Moscow region forests in the 18–19th centuries reduced them and changed their species; conifers were replaced by birch and aspen.
 There is almost no logging nowadays and the forests are being restored, especially around Moscow.

 Swamps are prevalent in the eastern areas, such as Shatursky and Lukhovitsky Districts.
 The natural floodplain meadows are almost gone.
-The number of native plant species is reduced, but some foreign species flourish, such as Canadian maple.
-Endemic species include water caltrop and lady's slipper.
+The number of native plant species is reduced, but some introduced foreign species flourish, such as sugar maple.
+Native species include water caltrop and lady's slipper orchid.